 (9) Bar Code / QR Code Reader: A Bar code is a pattern printed in lines of different thickness.
-The Bar code reader scans the information on the bar codes transmits to the Computer for further processing.
-The system gives fast and error free entry of information into information into Figure 1.11 Bar code the computer.
-Reader
+The Bar code reader scans the information on the bar codes information into Figure 1.11 Bar code Reader

 QR (Quick response) Code: The QR code is the two dimension bar code which can be read by a camera and processed to interpert the image.